 Oh!
 Are local people not the sweetest almost everywhere?
 Egypt is no exception.
 We had one of our sweet experiences when we walked on the streets of Old Cairo Bazaar and classic little alleys on the way to The Hanging Church.
 People recognize us as Indians(thanks to our looks) and the way they confirmed was sweet 😀 They ask “Shah Rukh Khan?
 Amitabh Bachan???” who are the Big Stars of Indian Cinema.
 Since Egypt speaks Arabic, some of the Indian movies release here and looks like people are big fans of those stars.
 Some kids even asked for a photograph as we, Indian kids ask for pictures with foreigners back in India.
 That is indeed the happiest moment.
 People really treated us with respect and welcomed us with a smile.

 What are the food options around here?

-First thing to mention is breakfast buffet in our Hotel Fairmont Nile.
-That is one of the best and largest breakfast buffet I ever had.
+The first thing to mention is the breakfast buffet in our Hotel Fairmont Nile.
+That is one of the best and largest breakfast buffets I ever had.
 From American cheese, French pastries to local varieties, it covered almost everything.
-My personal favorites are Egyptian pita bread with fava beans, taameya or falafel and eggs cooked in Ghee.
-Also there is a stall which is a direct honey hive and picking honey from it felt so good.
+My personal favorites are Egyptian pita bread with fava beans, taameya or falafel, and eggs cooked in Ghee.
+Also, there is a stall that is a direct honey hive, and picking honey from it felt so good.

-When it comes to deserts, try Basbousa or perhaps any other sweet in Talaat harb street which will be most possibly the best sweet ever tasted.
+When it comes to desserts, try Basbousa or perhaps any other sweet in Talaat Harb street which will be most possibly the best sweet ever tasted.

 On top of Cairo Tower, we tasted ‘Omm Ali’, another authentic Egyptian desert which is a puff pastry with milk and nuts.
 It is different and definitely worth trying.